NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

-# Format, manually mount & automatically mount on system boot secondary system & shared drives in linux.
+# Format, manually mount & automatically mount secondary system drives & Shared Storage (NFS/SMB) in linux.

-This guide runs through how to Format the secondary drive(s), manually mount them for the first time in the system, then set them to automatically mount on system reboot using fstab.
+This guide runs through 3 different setups;

+1. How to Format the secondary drive(s), manually mount them for the first time in the system, then set them to automatically mount on system reboot using fstab.
+2. How to mount an SMB Share on a Linux Host, & set them to automatically mount on system reboot using fstab.
+3. How to mount an NFS Share on a Linux Host, & set them to automatically mount on system reboot using fstab.

 This guide was written for my VM's & servers running Ubuntu Server, as such YMMV following these commands on other non-debian/non-ubuntu OS's.

 ![cover photo Dell SAN](https://cf-images.dustin.eu/cdn-cgi/image/fit=contain,format=auto,width=828/image/d200001004166267/dell-storage-scv2020.jpg)

-## Secondary System Drive Setup
+## 1- Secondary System Drive Setup

 1. identify secondary hard drive(s)